 (5) submitted to the agency documentation from the director of programs or the dean of a school of nursing that states that the individual is a nursing student who has demonstrated competency in providing basic nursing skills in accordance with the school's curriculum; or

-(6) be on the Texas Department of Human Services' (DHS's) nurse aide registry with no finding against the aide relating to client abuse or neglect or misappropriation of client property.
+(6) be on the HHSC nurse aide registry with no finding against the aide relating to client abuse or neglect or misappropriation of client property.

 (b) A home health aide must have provided home health services within the previous 24 months to qualify under subsection (a)(3) or (4) of this section.